NikAlia910/library-booking/user-story.md

 - A patron can only have a maximum of 5 active reservations at any given time.
 - Reservations can be made up to 30 days in advance.
 - Reservations must be made at least 1 hour in advance.
+- A patron can reserve a specific meeting room for a maximum of 2 hours within a 24-hour period.

 **Acceptance Criteria**: